Learning from Few Samples: Transformation-Invariant SVMs with Composition and Locality at Multiple Scales: Kernels with Transformational Invariance

-\begin{example} Consider a training set with just two samples $X_1 = (1, 2)$ and $ X_2 = (5, 2)$, shown in red in Fig. \ref{fig:toy TI}.
-Data augmentation generates two new samples $X_3 = (2, 1)$ and $X_4 = (2, 5)$, shown in green, resulting in the decision boundary shown by the blue solid line in Fig. \ref{fig:toy TI}.
-One may note that the decision boundary $X^{(1)}+X^{(2)}=5$ depends only on the total brightness level $X^{(1)}+X^{(2)}$, since data augmentation is the same as $K_{TI,avg}$.
+\begin{example} Consider a special case of the translation group with $m_1 = 2$ and $m_2 = 1$.
+Consider a training set with just two samples $X_1 = (1, 2)$ and $ X_2 = (5, 2)$, shown in red in Figure \ref{fig:toy TI}.
+Note that a translation in the \emph{image space} is a right shift of vector elements.
+(So a translation of $X_1 = (1, 2)$ yields the augmented datum $X_3= (2, 1)$ in this two-dimensional context because of wraparound.)
+Two new samples $X_3 = (2, 1)$ and $X_4 = (2, 5)$ are therefore generated through data augmentation, shown in green.
+The decision boundary of the base kernel with augmented data (equivalent to the average-fit kernel $K_{TI, avg}$) is shown by the blue solid line in Figure \ref{fig:toy TI}.
+Note that the linear decision boundary $X^{(1)}+X^{(2)}=5$ depends solely on the brightness level $X^{(1)}+X^{(2)}$.

-However, the decision boundary of $K_{TI,best,linear}(X_i, X_j) = \sup_{T \in {\cal{G}}_{trans}} \frac{1}{2} (T X_i)^T X_j$ is piecewise linear due to the ``sup" operation.
-Since each piece only needs to consider the half of the samples that are on the same side of the symmetry axis (red dashed line), it naturally leads to a larger margin, as shown by the orange piecewise linear separatrix.
-For other kernels (e.g., polynomial kernels), the shape of the decision boundary will be altered correspondingly (e.g., piecewise polynomial), but a larger margin still results for the TI best-fit kernel. \end{example}
+However, the decision boundary of the best-fit kernel $K_{TI,best,linear}(X_i, X_j) = \sup_{T \in {\cal{G}}_{trans}} \frac{1}{2} (T X_i)^T X_j$ is \emph{piecewise linear} due to the ``sup'' operation.
+Each piece focuses only on the half of the samples that are on the same side of the symmetry axis (black dashed line), leading to the red piecewise linear separatrix with a larger margin.
+(The red margin is $\frac{\sqrt{10}}{2}$, which is larger than the blue margin $\sqrt{2}$.)
+The best-fit kernels thereby maximize the margin over the larger class of piecewise linear separatrices by exploiting the invariances.
+Even when data augmentation is used, it only produces linear separatrices and thus still has smaller margins.
+Benefits will be even more pronounced in higher dimensions.
+For other kernels (e.g., polynomial kernels), the shape of the decision boundary will be altered correspondingly (e.g., piecewise polynomial), but the TI best-fit kernel will still provide a larger margin. \end{example}